ojii/pymaging/docs/usr/installation.rst

 Any of the following:

-* Python 2.7
+* Python 2.6
-* Python 3.2 or higher
+* Python 3.1 or higher
-* PyPy 1.7 or higher
+* PyPy 1.8 or higher
-* Any other Python 2.7/Python 3.2 compatible Python implenentation.
+* Any other Python 2.6/Python 3.1 compatible Python implementation.

 Required Python packages